Two students in library

 Further information provided by the department

-Special features regarding teaching
+Special features regarding teaching in the master's programmes

 Exchange universities for stay abroads

-Uni Napoli & Uni Aquila & Uni Palermo, Italien; Uni Groningen & TU Eindhoven, Niederlande; Uni Turku, Finnland; Uni Paris Orsay & Uni Grenoble, Frankreich; Kaunas Uni of Technology, Litauen; Uni del Pais Vasco & Uni Barcelona, Spanien
+Uni Napoli & Uni Aquila & Uni Palermo, Italien; Uni Groningen & TU Eindhoven, Niederlande; Uni Turku, Finnland; Uni Paris Orsay & Uni Grenoble, Frankreich; Kaunas Uni of Technology, Litauen; Uni del Pais Vasco & Uni Barcelona, Spanien.

 Special features regarding the equipment